Monument (novel): Plot summary

 Eventually Wembling realizes the planet's potential.
 He sees to it that the record of the treaty is lost and procures a charter to develop a tourist resort.
 The construction drives away most of the koluf, and the people begin to starve; they have lost the ability to digest "normal" food.
 The starving natives cannot get a court to stop Wembling; he has a seemingly valid charter.

-Meantime, Wembling's niece Talitha and his hired (and fired) anthropologist Hort form a relationship.
+Meanwhile, Wembling's niece Talitha and his hired (and fired) anthropologist Hort form a relationship.
 They discover Obrien's wrecked craft and read his log, including his notes on the Plan; they are amazed that one man could have created such a complete and detailed scheme, including Obrien's masterstroke.
 Sympathizing with the natives and fearing to interfere with the Plan, they keep their newfound knowledge to themselves.

 In accordance with the Plan, the people have been secretly learning to read.
 After having achieved the required high literacy rate, they successfully petition for membership in the Galactic Federation.
 The Plan then enters its endgame: the duly formed planetary government imposes a tax rate of 1000%.
 Since the natives have few personal assets, they can easily afford to pay, but such an exorbitant rate would bankrupt Wembling.
 The developer is helpless: a government can impose any tax it wishes, as long as it is applied equally to all.

 The new government plans to build schools, parks, and hospitals to benefit the people.
 In the short story, it even hires Wembling, admiring his ruthless energy, if not his morals.
 (In the novel, he departs in disgust after trying to offer the new government a deal on a hotel.)